amanessinger/manessinger.com/content/post/2023/07/6100-naschmarkt-closed-v.md

 </div>
 <br />

-For some reason, this images worked much better in B&amp;W.
+For some reason, this image worked much better in B&amp;W.